 Invokana is a relatively new drug prescribed for people suffering from type 2 diabetes In May 2015, the FDA announced that Invokana can cause a serious or very serious condition called ketoacidosis (DKA), which can lead to a diabetic coma or even death.

 Diabetic ketoacidosis is a dangerous complication of diabetes.
 Around 14% of all diabetics are hospitalized because of it.
 This illness can lead to coma and death.
-Sixteen percent of all diabetes-related deaths are linked to DKA.
+Researchers link 16% of all diabetes-related deaths to DKA.

 Invokana & Ketoacidosis Symptoms